Your Guide to West Coast Vintage Vespa Days 2024 – Updated for 2025

 Over the past 50 years, Santa Barbara has seen significant growth and development, transforming from a quaint beach town into a metropolitan, cultural mecca.
 The city has improved its infrastructure, expanded its arts and entertainment scene, and enhanced public spaces, making it a desirable place to live.

-While the cost of living is relatively high, reflecting its desirability and prime location, residents enjoy a fine quality of life with many activities to choose from including weekend visits to nearby Santa Maria Valley, attending annual celebrations and international festivals, and shopping in locally-owned, upscale boutiques.
+While the cost of living is relatively high, reflecting its desirability and prime location, residents enjoy a fine quality of life with many activities to choose from, including weekend visits to nearby Santa Maria Valley, attending annual celebrations and international festivals, and shopping in locally-owned, upscale boutiques.

 🙏🏽 Special thanks to VCOA President Josh Rogers, Lori Braithwaite, Dan Ciccone, Mike Honeyman, Jim Palmer, and Gareth Richards for the information and photos used in this article.
 It’s always fun riding Vespas with all of you! xoxo 😘